ArvinZJC/BUAAHND_G2T2_SDDSSA/README.md

 # BUAAHND_G2T2_SDDSSA

-This project contains code written for practising the knowledge gained from the course **Software Development: Developing Small Standalone Applications** during Term 2 of Grade 2 in BUAA HND.
+This repository contains code written for practising the knowledge gained from the course **Software Development: Developing Small Standalone Applications** during Term 2 of Grade 2 in BUAA HND.